Crying: Religious views

-The Shia Ithna Ashari (Muslims who believe in twelve Imams after Muhammad) consider crying to be an important responsibility towards their leaders who were martyred.
+The Shia Ithna Ashari (Muslims who believe in Twelve Imams after Muhammad) consider crying to be an important responsibility towards their leaders who were martyred.

 They believe a true lover of Imam Hussain can feel the afflictions and oppressions Imam Hussain suffered; his feelings are so immense that they break out into tears and wail.
 The pain of the beloved is the pain of the lover.
 Crying on Imam Hussain is the sign or expression of true love.

-The Imams of Shias have encouraged crying especially on Imam Hussain and have been informed about rewards for this act.
+The imams of Shias have encouraged crying especially on Imam Hussain and have been informed about rewards for this act.
 They support their view through a tradition (saying) from Muhammad who said: (On the Day of Judgment, a group would be seen in the most excellent and honourable of states.
-They would be asked if they were of the Angels or of the Prophets.
-In reply they would state): "We are neither Angels nor Prophets but of the indigent ones from the ummah of Muhammad".
+They would be asked if they were of the Angels or of the Prophets.)
+In reply they would state: "We are neither Angels nor Prophets but of the indigent ones from the ummah of Muhammad".
 They would then be asked: "How then did you achieve this lofty and honourable status?"
-They would reply: "We did not perform very many good deeds nor did we pass all the days in a state of fasting or all the nights in a state of worship but yes, we used to offer our (daily) prayers (regularly) and whenever we used to hear the mention of Muhammad, tears would roll down our cheeks" (Mustadrak al‑Wasail, vol 10, pg.
-318).
+They would reply: "We did not perform very many good deeds nor did we pass all the days in a state of fasting or all the nights in a state of worship but yes, we used to offer our (daily) prayers (regularly) and whenever we used to hear the mention of Muhammad, tears would roll down our cheeks".